 By Jeff Town and Marc Patoile

 One issue that often arises in Colorado divorce involving children is the question of how to allocate the right to claim dependent children for income tax purposes.
+This is now called the child tax credit.

 Allocation of the dependency exemption also arises in paternity cases or in allocation of parental responsibilities.
-In short, in any legal proceeding involving children in Colorado divorces, the parties should consider the allocation of the dependency exemption as a potential issue and this is an important issue that can have a lasting impact until the children are no longer eligible to be claimed, often through college or even longer.
+In short, in any legal proceeding involving children in Colorado divorces, the parties should consider the allocation of the dependency exemption/child tax credit as a potential issue and this is an important issue that can have a lasting impact until the children are no longer eligible to be claimed, often through college or even longer.
 An experienced Colorado family law attorney can help navigate through the maze, often with the input of your tax advisor who can assist you in determining the exact amount of your tax savings by having the exemption, or not, and other related questions such as head of household designations and dependent care credits.

 Our family law attorneys work with families throughout the Denver area to help clients reach agreements or have courts decide these issues, together with a designation of a primary residential custodian.
 The requirement for the residential custodian designation was eliminated under more modern changes in family laws, but still exists in various other state and federal statutes, so it remains an important issue to address in child custody cases.